Sheridan-Stable/bursty-term-measure/README.md

 ```
 and open a Jupyter Notebook of interest.

-When finished, close down the the virtual environment:
+Remeber to close down the the virtual environment
 ```
 deactivate
 ```
+once you are done.

 ## Data